microsoftgraph/microsoft-graph-toolkit/specs/mgt-file-upload.md

-# mgt-file-upload
+# File upload extension for mgt-file-list component

-The file upload component provide a button or a drag and drop effect where file or folder with files can be uploaded to pre defined Graph queries based on Onedrive, SharePoint Libraries.
-During the upload of file(s) the following actions can be seen by the user (Loading process, cancellation of current upload, number of files to upload and percentage of upload status).
-If the upload is successful/failed a status message returns to user.
+The file upload extension for File-List component provides the capability of users upload files to pre defined Graph queries based on Onedrive, SharePoint Libraries.
+This files can be uploaded using a Upload button or by drag and drop effect in File-list component.
+During the upload of file a progress status bar with cancellation option is visible to user.
+If the upload is successful a green check status icon appear in associated document.
+If upload failed a red icon appear in associated document with gray shadow.

 <img src="./images/mgt-file-upload.png"/>